-To configure SSL verification:
+To configure SSL verification on a non-Windows machine:

-- 1. Open the odbc.ini configuration file in a text editor. - 2.
-To enable SSL, set the SSL attribute to 1. - 3.
-To allow self-signed certificates from the server, set the AllowSelfSignedServerCert attribute to 1. - 4.
-To allow the common name of a CA-issued SSL certificate to not match the host name of the Hive server, set the CAIssuedCertNamesMismatch attribute to 1. - 5.
-Choose one: - To configure the driver to load SSL certificates from a specific PEM file when verifying the server, set the TrustedCerts attribute to the full path of the PEM file. - Or, to use the trusted CA certificates PEM file that is installed with the driver, do not specify a value for the TrustedCerts attribute. - 6.
+- 1. To enable SSL connections, set the SSL attribute to 1. - 2.
+To allow self-signed certificates from the server, set the AllowSelfSignedServerCert attribute to 1. - 3.
+To allow the common name of a CA-issued SSL certificate to not match the host name of the Hive server, set the CAIssuedCertNamesMismatch attribute to 1. - 4.
+Choose one: - To configure the driver to load SSL certificates from a specific PEM file when verifying the server, set the TrustedCerts attribute to the full path of the PEM file. - Or, to use the trusted CA certificates PEM file that is installed with the driver, do not specify a value for the TrustedCerts attribute. - 5.
 To configure two-way SSL verification, set the TwoWaySSL attribute to 1 and then do the following: - a.
 Set the ClientCert attribute to the full path of the PEM file containing the client's certificate. - b.
 Set the ClientPrivateKey attribute to the full path of the file containing the client's private key. - c.
-If the private key file is protected with a password, set the ClientPrivateKeyPassword attribute to the password. - 7.
-Save the odbc.ini configuration file.
+If the private key file is protected with a password, set the ClientPrivateKeyPassword attribute to the password.

-Configuring Server-Side Properties
+Configuring Server-Side Properties on a Non-Windows Machine

 You can use the driver to apply configuration properties to the Hive server.
-You can set these server-side properties in a DSN (in the odbc.ini file) or in a connection string.

-If server-side properties are set in both the odbc.ini file and the connection string, the ones set in the connection string take precedence.
+You can set the connection properties described below in a connection string, in a DSN (in the odbc.ini file), or as a driver-wide setting (in the cloudera.hiveodbc.ini file).
+Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over driver-wide settings.

-To configure server-side properties:
+To configure server-side properties on a non-Windows machine:

-1. To set a server-side property, use the syntax SSP [SSPKey]=[SSPValue], where [SSPKey] is the name of the server-side property and [SSPValue] is the value to specify for that property.
+1. To set a server-side property, use the syntax SSP [SSPKey] = [SSPValue], where [SSPKey] is the name of the server-side property and [SSPValue] is the value to specify for that property.
 For example, to set the mapreduce.job.queuename property to myQueue, type the following: